eventagrate-group/AutoMod_AI/README.md

 - **Progress Tracking with tqdm**: The `tqdm` library adds progress bars to long-running operations like preprocessing (`tqdm(df['tweet'])`) and chunked training (`tqdm(range(0, len(df), chunk_size))`), providing real-time feedback on completion status, which is crucial for large datasets.

 - **Serialization with Joblib**: `joblib` is used to save (`joblib.dump`) and load (`joblib.load`) the trained model and vectorizer as `.joblib` files, enabling efficient persistence and loading of large objects like the TF-IDF matrix.

-- **Path Management with Os**: The `os` module handles file existence checks (`os.path.exists`) and dynamic path handling, ensuring the script falls back to full training if models are missing.

 Run locally (without Docker):
 ```bash